 Saudi Aramco's initial discoveries following the signing of an exploration concession agreement between Saudi Arabia and Socal in 1933 were at Dammam (1938), and Abqaiq (December 1940).
 These were followed by the discovery of what is believed to be the world's largest oil field, Ghawar, which was discovered in five areas individually: 'Ain Dar (1948), Haradh (1949), 'Uthmaniyah (1951), Shedgum (1952) and Hawiyah (1953).
 The Ghawar field is 246 km long and 36 km wide.
 Ghawar's main reservoir is the Arab-D reservoir, from which nearly all the field's oil production comes under development.
-The northern-most region of the Ghawar field lies approximately 100 kilometers west of Dhahran.
+The northern-most region of the Ghawar field lies approximately 100 kilometres west of Dhahran.
 The field comprises six main area (Fazran, Ain Dar, Shedgum, Uthmaniyah, Hawiyah and Haradh) and extends southwards over more than 200 kilometres as one long continuous anticline.
 It is approximately 36 kilometres across at its widest point (where the Ain Dar and Shedgum areas run in parallel and are 26 kilometres and 10 kilometres wide, respectively).
 In 1951, Saudi Aramco discovered the Safaniya field, which is believed to be the world's largest offshore oil field.
-As of 31 December 2022, the Kingdom's reserves in the fields that Saudi Aramco operates consisted of 338.4 billion boe as of 31 December 2021, including 261.6 billion barrels of crude oil and condensate and 36.1 billion barrels of NGL and 246.7 tscf.
+As of 31 December 2023, the Kingdom's reserves in the fields that Saudi Aramco operates consisted of 251.2 billion boe as compared to 258.8 billion boe as of 31 December 2022, including 191.3 billion barrels of crude oil and condensate and 26.0 billion barrels of NGL and 207.5 tscf.